JEB12345/jeb12345.github.io/_posts/2019-06-14-Schematic_and_Layout_SUPERball.markdown

 ---
 layout: post
-title:  "Schematic and Layout For SUPERball v2"
+title:  "Schematic and Layout For Electronics Board Revision 3"
 date:   2019-07-01 09:22:22 -0600
 tags: SBv2 Electronics
 ---
-## Revision C - Teensy Mod
+## Revision 3 - Teensy Mod
 > You can find the git repo for SUPERball v2 [here][Electronics Github], which houses the schematics and board files for each version of our custom electronics board.
 Note that this page refers to the "Onion_Teensy_M0" branch.
 This may or may not be merged with master at some point in the future.

 > The project was developed on [KiCAD] v6 as of the writing of this document.